Results

 Learn more

 … “Adopt a Genome” is an informal program for faculty to “claim” the JGI’s … in the analysis and publication of the claimed genome sequences.
-This opportunity, provided by the Department of … with some of the latest developments in microbial genomics, metagenomics, and computational biology, and to empower them …
+This opportunity, provided by the Joint Genome … builds upon thousands of microbial genomes that have been sequenced by the JGI though not formally analyzed or …

 Learn more